Cats are unique creatures in so many ways! Did you know that your cat’s taste buds are very different from your own?

 Several chemical compounds have a bitter taste, including PTC, PROP, aloin, and denatonium.
 Cats respond differently to these compounds than humans do, according to a study of cat gene sequences.

 Cats’ taste receptors, for example, only respond to the PTC compound and not PROP, which is different from any other species studied so far.
-PROP has a structure similar to brussel sprouts and broccoli.
+PROP has a structure similar to Brussels sprouts and broccoli.

 The study, published in BMC Neuroscience, also found that cats were less sensitive than humans to aloin, but far more sensitive to denatonium, which is a bitter taste used to prevent accidental eating of certain chemicals.